 Replacing electron rich hydrogen groups with halogens is a common technique used by medicinal chemists to prolong the duration of action of drugs.
-This is due to the much stronger C-X bond compared with C-H making it more difficult to metabolize, and also the steric effects of having a large, bulky halogen group instead of a tiny little proton!
+The stronger C-X bond compared with C-H makes it harder to break, combined with steric effects of having a large, bulky halogen group instead of a tiny proton!

 In particular, CYP3A4 favors N-demethylation and carbon oxidation at allylic/benzylic positions as hydrogen atoms in those locations tend to be more reactive.
 As with other chemical reactions, the statistical probability has to be taken into account (i.e. multiple sites of oxidation) – as seen in terfenadine, an antihistamine.